spschoen/NCSU-CSC-Scripts/Miscellaneous/README.md

   * Requires user editing to function.
 Next level laziness.
   * It's a shell of a program, that loops through directories in a directory argument.
   * Execution: sh directoryOrder.sh Directory/

+* methodPrinter.java
+  * Written by Samuel Schoeneberger (spschoen@ncsu.edu)
+  * Java
+  * Functional.
+  * Will read through a file, and print a method.
+Specifically a Java file.
+  * Best used with directoryOrder.sh
+    * Execution for directoryOrder.sh use: java -classpath $myDir methodPrinter $myDir/$1"${d}"/"FileToScan.extension"
+  * Execution: java methodPrinter FileToScan.extension